emqx/blog/en/202106/emqx-newsletter-202105.md

 ### Infrastructure as code

-We are adopting [HOCON](https://github.com/lightbend/config) in v5.0 for two reasons: 1) It is almost a drop-in replacement for the cuttlefish format EMQ X has been using; 2) It is “just JSON”, which is the only sensible format to use when posting requests in http API.
+We are adopting [HOCON](https://github.com/lightbend/config) in v5.0 for two reasons: 1) It is almost a drop-in replacement for the cuttlefish format EMQX has been using; 2) It is “just JSON”, which is the only sensible format to use when posting requests in http API.

 HOCON will allow us to finally unify the two management interfaces: configuration file, and HTTP-API. (the future CLI will be wrapped around HTTP-API).